-Anal Fistula Symptoms and Treatment
+Anal Fistula Treatment in Rochester, NY

 A number of small glands are inside the anus.
 In some cases, these glands can become blocked and the cavity will become infected, which is known as an anal abscess.
 There’s a 50 percent chance one of the abscesses could become an anal fistula in which a small tunnel connects the infected gland inside the anus to an opening on the skin around the anus.
+If you are experiencing symptoms of an anal fistula, contact Rochester Colon & Rectal Surgeons to discuss your diagnosis and treatment at one of our six colorectal surgery centers in Rochester, NY.
+To schedule your anal fistula treatment with one of our colorectal surgeons, please call (585) 222-6566 today.

 Symptoms of Anal Fistula